ethanglaser/Semantic-Versioning-Test/README.md

 # Semantic-Versioning-Test

 This repository was created to test out semantic versioning with GitHub.
+Automatic updating can be done using npm version.